Xact Web Portal: Penalties, Inefficiencies and Buy-in Volumes (PIBIV) dashboards - Update

 - Daily explanations as to why an instruction did not settle (for example, lack of security, late matching, counterparty late matching, etc.).

-- The ability to visualise and examine long-term (2008 to mid-July 2021) settlement efficiency for the whole institution or a settlement account.
+- The ability to visualise and examine long-term (2008 to March 2022) settlement efficiency for the whole institution or a settlement account.

 - Exporting of penalty and buy-in data in tabular comma-separated values (CSV) format for offline analysis (Please see attached Penalties Table 2019 and Penalties Reasons 2019.
 The corresponding files for buy-ins have a similar format).